Aditi99b/notebook/_posts/2023-08-30-A_Calculator.md

 // Number action
-function number (value) { // function to input numbers into the calculator
+function number (value) { // function to input numbers into the calculator: makes sure its not a decimal
     if (value != ".") {
-        if (nextReady == true) { // nextReady is used to tell the computer when the user is going to input a completely new number output.innerHTML = value;
+        if (nextReady == true) { // nextReady tells the computer that the user will input a new number output.innerHTML = value;
-            if (value != "0") { // if statement to ensure that there are no multiple leading zeroes nextReady = false;
+            if (value != "0") { // if statement to ensure that there are no multiple leading zeroes nextReady = false; // the user is not inputting a new number }
+        } else {
+            output.innerHTML = output.innerHTML + value;
         }
-        } else {
-            output.innerHTML = output.innerHTML + value; // concatenation is used to add the numbers to the end of the input }
     } else { // special case for adding a decimal; can't have two decimals if (output.innerHTML.indexOf(".") == -1) {